jrekier/jrekier.github.io/src/projects/FluidDynEarth.md

 We have shown that the mode of rotation known to geodesists as the Free Core Nutation (FCN) is equivalent to the simplest inertial mode of a freely rotating fluid body known as the Spin-Over mode [@Rekier2020].
 In a later study, we further clarified the relevance of the Spin-Over mode to rotating planets [@Rekier2022a].

 In parallel, we have investigated the effect of the ohmic dissipation caused by the presence of the magnetic field on those modes in more details [@TrianaEtAl2021].
-Along the way, we have been led to take an expected detour into some fundamental aspects of the theory of electromagnetism [@RekierEtAl2023].
+Along the way, we have been led to take an expected detour into some fundamental aspects of the theory of electromagnetism [@RekierEtAl2023] and their application [@RekierEtAl2025].